Behavioral-Health-Network/famcare-sql-toolkit/docs/view-definitions/q-complex-care-housing-summation-exceptions.md

   - Generate baseline + 12 monthly expected dates.
   - Cut off schedule at discharge date if earlier.
   - Compare expected vs. actual housing entries.
   - Flag baseline mismatch if baseline date ≠ expected date.
+  - Flag housing status entries with more than one entered with start dates in the same month.
 - **Output:**
   - Client demographics.
   - Baseline date.